hypre-space/hypre/babel-runtime/HYPRE_README.txt

   Some build system bugs which need to be fixed...
 ****** In subdirectory sidl there are 2 empty .c files.
-I had to make corresonding empty .o files by hand.  sidl_Resolve_IOR.o, sidl_Scope_IOR.o
+I had to make corresponding empty .o files by hand.  sidl_Resolve_IOR.o, sidl_Scope_IOR.o

-****** Even after configuring --with-babel, hypre's make doesn't reach babel-runtime.
-That needs to be fixed.
+A "make clean" will delete these, so you have to restore them by hand.

 ***** sidl/*.h needs to be automatically copied into hypre/include -
       many header files are needed to build test drivers.
 For now I'm